je-santos/MPLBM-UT/examples/unsteady_relperm_spherepack/README.rst

     run1-phase.sh

-to run the simulation for generating the relative permeability values with the inputs specified in the `1-phase .xml-file <examples/unsteady_relperm_spherepack/input_rel_perm.xml>`_.
+to run the simulation for generating the relative permeability values with the inputs specified in the `1-phase .xml-file <input_rel_perm.xml>`_.

 The capillary Pc-Saturation curve looks like this: